shoekla/Find-Me-Comics/README.md

 #Launching the App

-Launching the app is just a click away, just click the batch file titled "Find Me Comics"<br/>
+Launching the app is just a click away, just click the file titled "Find Me Comics" (.bat for windows, .sh for mac)<br/>
-(Mac Only) Open up web browser and type url given to you by the terminal (Ex.
-'Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)')